Why does Russia still deny the Holodomor?

 In such conditions, to recognize the Holodomor and, even more so, its genocidal character is tantamount to suicide for Russia.
 It automatically destroys all the historical lies Moscow has been building for the past 90 years and exposes its true criminal essence.
 Recognizing the Holodomor as genocide will require Russian authorities and society to repent and apologize to Ukrainians for the crime committed, which for most Russians is tantamount to acknowledging their historical and moral defeat.
 That will jeopardize its historical and political image, negatively affect the implementation of its imperialist plans, and inevitably lead to instability and unpredictable consequences within the federation itself.

-Author of the text: scientist of the Holodomor Research Institute, candidate of historical sciences Ivan Petrenko.
+Author of the text: scholar of the Holodomor Research Institute, candidate of historical sciences Ivan Petrenko.